neosaurrrus/blog-entries/63_tdd.md

 ## Snapshot Testing.

 Snapshot testing sounds a bit like what it sounds like.
-If you took a photo of the result, did something then happen that makes it look different to that photo?
+If you took a photo of the resulting code, did something then happen that makes it look different to that photo?
 Because we take the snapshot at a high-level on the component, typically the enclosing Div Snapshot testing lets us watch for changes across everything under that element.
 However, since Snapshot testing compares to a moment frozen in time, it works great for components that are static in nature, but ones with dynamic changeable elements, they may not be the best fit.
 Anyhow. let's look at implementing it

 ### Implementing Snapshot Testing